MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-461-scheduled-refresh-dataflow-hangs-intermittently.md

 ---
-title: Known issue - dataflow scheduled refresh of dataset, intermittently hangs and following scheduled refresh is skipped
+title: Known issue - the dataflow scheduled refresh of the dataset intermittently hangs and the following scheduled refresh is skipped
-description: A known issue is posted where dataflow scheduled refresh of dataset, intermittently hangs and following scheduled refresh is skipped.
+description: A known issue is posted where dataflow scheduled refresh of dataset intermittently hangs and the following scheduled refresh is skipped.
 author: mihart
 ms.author: anirmale
 ms.topic: troubleshooting